Holmes County Trail

 This segment alternates between all-asphalt to a combination surface as it moves northward.

-The trail heads out of town and works its way through the countryside.
 I should mention that this rural trail passes through its share of woods and brush.
 And further on toward Holmesville it passes through wide open fields on either side.
-But what is unique about the Holmes County Trail is the large wetland it traverses.
+But a unique feature of the Holmes County Trail is the large wetland it traverses.
 In fact, you may want to ride early in the day during warm weather months.
 I would think mosquitoes could be an issue, though we've had no problems during late afternoon rides.

 As you near Rt.
 83, you get a glimpse of the lighted tunnel under the roadway.
-This is an important landmark, not just for being the first completed bikeway tunnel on the trail, but it marks the point where a restroom and food stop is nearby.
-Take the asphalt spur to the right, just before you enter the southside of the tunnel, and ride uphill to the Rt.
-83 Restaurant just a few yards out of sight of the trail.
+This is an important landmark as it marks the spot of a nearby restroom and food stop.
+Take the asphalt spur to the right, just before you enter the southside of the tunnel, and ride uphill to the trailside restaurant just a few yards out of sight of the trail.

-The trail continues on to Benton Street in Holmesville where you'll encounter a short detour along streets between completed trail sections.
-Follow this map, or for those who prefer written directions: turn left on Benton, right on Market, then right again on Jackson.
-Detour ride time is about 5 minutes with the trail picking up again on your left.
+The trail continues on to Benton Street in Holmesville where you'll encounter a short detour along village streets between completed trail sections.

-Finding enough room for tandem trails can be a challenge, particularly when private property and public roads squeeze along both sides of a former railway.
-The Holmes County Trail utilizes an adjacent lane to accommodate buggies and keep them alongside the trail in one short section.
-This creates another new look and feel as the two are not always on the same plane.
+Finding enough room for tandem trails can be a challenge, particularly when private property and public roads squeeze along both sides of the former railway.
+One such trail section utilizes an adjacent lane to accommodate buggies and keep them alongside the trail until the corridor widens again.

 We reached Sterling Road just inside Wayne County, where the Holmes County Trail officially ends.
-Here, just outside of town, a single asphalt trail section carries on to Clay Street in Fredericksburg, the next destination along the trail.
+Here, just outside of the next town, a single asphalt trail section continues on to Clay Street in Fredericksburg, the next destination along the trail.

 Many trail projects have lofty goals, but the Holmes County Trail may be among the more ambitious with its tandem trail format.
 Essentially, this doubles the amount of trail surface that's put down and horse travel increases the wear rate on at least half of that surface.

 But the original goals of this multi-use corridor should not be forgotten or abandoned.
-Providing a safe lane of travel for buggies, bikes and pedestrian benefits everyone in the community.
+Providing a safe lane of travel for buggies, bikes and pedestrians benefits everyone in the community.